contentful/Stargate/README.md

 Providing a convenient wrapper around [MMWormhole][1] and [PeerKit][2], Stargate leverages Multipeer Connectivity and App Groups to communicate between an OS X application and ᴡᴀᴛᴄʜ via your iPhone.
+The communication is bi-directional and lets you send any object that complies with `NSCoding`.

 ## Usage